Conquer the Tumor MicroenvironmentOne Image. All The Answers.

 Multiplexed Ion Beam Imaging (MIBI™) Technology

-MIBI™ technology enables pathologists and scientists to gain new insights in understanding the tissue microenvironment with unmatched multiplexed image quality.
+MIBI™ technology enables pathologists and scientists to gain new insights in understanding the tissue microenvironment with unmatched multiplexed IHC image quality.

 High Multiplex Capability